lightbend/config/SPEC.md

 object or array.
 Otherwise the value is converted to a string value as follows:

- - `null` is converted to an empty string, not the string `null`
+ - `null` is converted to an empty string, not the string `null` (note that this differs from a literal null value in a value concatenation, which becomes the string "null")
  - strings are already strings
  - numbers are converted to a string that would parse as a valid number in HOCON